 EU Learning is a project of the Centre for European Studies (CES).
-For the period 2016-2018, the EU Learning is supported by a grant from the EU’s Erasmus+ Programme for Education, Training, Youth and Sport, under the Jean Monnet Project “Studying EU in Canadian High Schools” and Carleton University.
-Funding is also provided by the Canada-Europe Transatlantic Dialogue (funded by the Social Sciences and Humanities Research Council, 2008-2017).
+For the period 2019-2021, the EU Learning is supported by a grant from the EU’s Erasmus+ Programme for Education, Training, Youth and Sport, under the Jean Monnet Project “Studying EU in Canadian High Schools” and by Carleton University.

 The project aims at promoting a broader and deeper awareness and understanding of European integration and of the EU among high school students in Ottawa region.
 Most activities are run primarily by MA students who specialize in EU Studies, overseen by faculty members at Carleton University.